 These are the only other wherries that can be seen on the Broads today, and are likely to remain so as no other remains exist in a suitable state for restoration.
-With just eight left, they truly are an endangered species - please help us to ensure no more are lost.
+With just eight left in total, including our five, they truly are an endangered species - please help us to ensure no more are lost.

 Note: these boats are not owned or maintained by Wherry Yacht Charter Charitable Trust.